weiweichi/algorithms-data-structure/README.md

 # algorithms-data-structure
-record simple algo. and DS what I've learned
+Record simple algo. and DS what I've learned